 Your Orange County DUI lawyer can take these results into consideration and help you determine if reliability may prove to be an issue in your case.

 While the results exhibited some expected variations, it is true that this study and others have demonstrated that the Romberg Test may prove unreliable when evaluating a subject with a Blood Alcohol Content (BAC) level of more than .08 percent.

 What does this mean for your situation?
-Get in touch with Orange County DUI lawyers Coffey & Coffey at (800) 706-7888 to find out how studies like these may prove valuable for your case.
+Get in touch with Orange County DUI lawyers the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 to find out how studies like these may prove valuable for your case.